-Your sink stopper may also need repair or replacement.
-If you have a sink stopper, there will be a horizontal pivot rod connected to a vertical clevis, which secures the stopper to the sink.
-Eliminate both the clevis and the pivot rod, soaking them in vinegar or another cleansing solution.
-On the other hand, remove the stopper from the drain and inspect it for damage.
-Pay unique focus on the rubber seal.
-If you have to replace the seal or stopper, it's a basic matter of following the manufacturer's instructions.
-Otherwise, soak the stopper in the cleansing option, reassemble the pivot rod and clevis, and test to see if it's working.
+Your sink stopper may also require repair or replacement.
+If you have a sink stopper, there will be a horizontal pivot rod linked to a vertical clevis, which attaches the stopper to the sink.
+Get rid of both the clevis and the pivot rod, soaking them in vinegar or another cleaning solution.
+Meanwhile, remove the stopper from the drain and check it for damage.
+Pay unique attention to the rubber seal.
+If you have to change the seal or stopper, it's a basic matter of following the producer's directions.
+Otherwise, soak the stopper in the cleaning service, reassemble the pivot rod and clevis, and test to see if it's working.

 Toilet Repair and Drain Clearing

 - 20+ Years Of Experience

 - Fast Arrival Time

 - Locally Owned & Operated